Eastern Bank: History

 Continually expanding its footprint in the region, Eastern purchased Wareham's Plymouth Savings Bank in May 2005 and Sharon Co-operative Bank in May 2007.
 Eastern Bank announced in March 2008 its intention to buy Reading-based MassBank Corp. for $170 million.
 Eastern's third acquisition in four years, it doubled its deposits in Middlesex County to more than $1.4 billion, garnering a 4% market share in the county.
 In late June 2010, it was announced that Eastern Bank was the winning bidder to acquire independent Massachusetts bank Wainwright and its 12 branches located in Boston and the surrounding communities.
 The bank, "known for its social activism and lending to nonprofit organizations", was purchased for $163 million or $19 a share; almost double its $9.62 closing stock price prior to the announcement.
 The merger was completed in November 2010, and the 12 branches were converted to Eastern Bank branches in March 2011, and over 100 new employees joined Eastern Bank.

 In July 2012, Eastern announced a merger with The Community Bank, a $300 million cooperative mutual bank headquartered in Brockton, with five branches in southeastern Massachusetts.
 The mutual merger of the two banks, including the conversion to Eastern, was concluded on November 30, 2012, and marked the fifth mutual-mutual merger for Eastern.

 In March 2014, Eastern signed a definitive agreement to acquire Bedford, N.H.-based Centrix Bank & Trust.
 The acquisition was completed on Friday, Oct.
 24, 2015, and the two banks were merged over the weekend.
 The merger added six new branch locations in southern and coastal New Hampshire, marking the first retail locations for Eastern in the Granite State.

 In June 2020, Eastern Bank announced that it would be de-mutualizing to become a publicly traded bank.
 The bank's IPO occurred in October 2020.
 The IPO raised $1.8 billion at a market capitalization of $19 billion.

 On April 7, 2021, Eastern Bank announced that it agreed to merge with Medford, Massachusetts-based Century Bank, with Eastern Bank continuing as the surviving institution.
 The deal was announced with a valuation of $642 million.

+In September 2023, it was announced Eastern Bank had agreed the sale of its Natick-based subsidiary, Eastern Insurance Group, to the insurance and risk management company, Arthur J. Gallagher & Co.

+On July 15, 2024, Cambridge Bancorp merged its operations with Eastern Bankshares, Inc., the holding company of Eastern Bank.